sifive/wake/share/doc/wake/basic_wake_tutorial.md

 ```

 #### lambda operator (\)
-The lambda operator can be used to define paramaters of a function.
+The lambda operator `\` is an alternative way to define the parameters of a function.

-* Function aveI(averageOfInteger) takes 2 arguments x and y and adds two values and divide the result by 2.
-This function shows the other was of defining the parameters using lambda operator.
-The traditional way of defining the parameter is `def aveI x y = (x+y)/2`.
-Either of them are logically same.
+* Function aveI(averageOfInteger) takes 2 arguments x and y.
+It adds the two values and divides the result by 2.Previously we saw that we could define this as `def aveI x y = (x+y)/2`.The function below shows the lambda operator way of defining the parameters.
+The two definitions are logically the same.
 ```
 def aveI = \x\y (x+y)/2
 ```